Adding and Managing Company Users

 Note: For information about the columns, such as timezone, user type, and language, see the Unifier Essentials Integration Interface Guide.

-To ensure compliance with company standards and restrict access, consider delegating the responsibility for user administration (at the company level) to one person or a small group of people.
+To ensure compliance with company standards and to restrict access, consider delegating the responsibility for user administration (at the company level) to one person or a small group of people.

 To access the Users log: